jack-werner/aws-glue-studio-custom-transform/README.md

 ## Testing Your Transforms

 This repo uses `pytest` to test the Python transformation function.
-You can see in the `case_transform.py` file that I have broke out the transformation logic to only use the Spark API.
-That is so that you can unit test the transformation logic neatly without having to worry about mocking the AWS Glue DynamicFrame types since that code cannot be run locally.
-The function that actually gets called is only converting the dynamic frame to a DataFrame, passing it to the transform function, and then converting that dataframe back to a dynamic frame.
-I would recommend that you follow a similar pattern when developing your own custom transforms so that you can keep your unit tests simple and ensure they are rigirously testing values instead of writing weaker assertions with mocks.
+You can see in the `case_transform.py` file that I have separated the transformation logic to a function that only uses the Spark API.
+That allows us to cleanly unit test the transformation logic without having to worry about mocking the AWS Glue DynamicFrame type.
+It is quite cumbersome to run code that uses those classes locally, so we are not going to unit test it.

+The method that actually gets called in the Glue job is only converting the dynamic frame to a DataFrame, passing it to the transform function, and then converting that dataframe back to a DynamicFrame.
+I recommend that you follow a similar pattern when developing your own custom transforms so that you can keep your unit tests simple and ensure they are rigirously testing values instead of writing weaker assertions with mocks.

 We do several parameter validation checks in our `transform` function before we actually transform any of our data, so we are going to need to write tests that assure all of those errors get raised correctly when invalid parameters are used in addition to checking the columns case gets transformed as expected.